gitlabhq/gitlabhq/doc/topics/autodevops/index.md

 report is created, it's uploaded as an artifact which you can later download and check out.

-In GitLab Enterprise Edition Ultimate, any security warnings are also [shown in the merge request widget](https://docs.gitlab.com/ee/user/project/merge_requests/sast.html).
+In GitLab Ultimate, any security warnings are also [shown in the merge request widget](https://docs.gitlab.com/ee/user/project/merge_requests/sast.html).

 ### Auto SAST for Docker images